Ska Studios

 Ska Studios is an independent game development studio founded by James Silva in 2007 after winning a contract to publish The Dishwasher: Dead Samurai to Xbox Live Arcade.
 Ska Studios has released four Metacritic-aggregated console games since then, more than any similarly sized studio.
-Ska Studios currently consists of James Silva.
+Ska Studios currently consists of Silva.

 The studio is well known in indie gaming for its art style, which is described as cartoonish, grim, and gory, and its games' tight controls.
 Many of the studio's games are strongly inspired by modern action titles, such as Devil May Cry, Ninja Gaiden Black, and Dark Souls.